mmcintyre1/its-my-notes/notes/educational_books/the-design-of-everyday-things.md

 > The same technology that simplifies life by providing more functions in each device also complicates life by making the device harder to learn, harder to use.
 (34)

 ## 2: The Psychology of Everyday Actions

+### Key Chapter Takeaways
+In addition to the affordances and signifiers of any given object, there is also the way humans interact with the object.
+There are three interaction modes, from the visceral to the behavioral to the reflective, and these follow along cognitive models of fast and slow thinking.
+Key to designing is understanding how cognition and emotion factor into the way people interact with objects.

 ### Two Gulfs of Action
 1. _Gulf of Execution_ - where people try to figure out how it operates
 2. _Gulf of Evaluation_ - where they try and figure out what happened